swiftsolves-msft/AzureFirewall/rules/Windows Virtual Desktop/README.md

 2. Open Event viewer, then go to Windows logs > Application > WVD-Agent and look for Event ID 3701.

-3. Whitelist the URLs that you find under Event ID 3701.
-The URLs under Event ID 3701 are region-specific.
+3. Whitelist the FQDNs for ServiceBus, Blob, Table, and Queue that you find under Event ID 3701.
+The FQDNs under Event ID 3701 are region-specific.
 You'll need to repeat the unblocking process with the relevant URLs for each region you want to deploy your virtual machines in.
+UNIQUESTRING is to be replace by those FQDNs discoved by above process.

 Within the sample rule update XX.XX.XX.XX/YY << Is your WVD Host Pool Subnet